BjornKennethHolmstrom/DidiS/docs/governance/README.md

 # DiDoS Governance
-## Direct Democracy in Sweden Platform
+## Direkt demokrati i Sverige Platform

 This directory contains the governance documentation for the SweDD project.
 The documentation outlines how the project is managed, developed, and maintained.